Welcome to the Website for Gifted and Talented Education

 On November 13, 1998, Ms. Lawshe received the MSU College of Education Crystal Apple Award for her efforts to create programming for area gifted and talented students.

 In 1999, working with Sylvia Buie, a committee of MSU professors, and Honors College Director Ron Fisher (succeeding Don Lammers), Jenny wrote and received a grant for $200,000 from the U.S. Department of Education to provide funds for the development of online Advanced Placement (AP) courses, which was of high interest to President Peter McPherson.
-Top professors in the areas of physics, economics, psychology and human geography created the courses.
+Top professors in the areas of physics, economics, psychology, and human geography created the courses.
 Also through that grant, Jenny coordinated a conference about online learning that was attended by high school educators throughout the state, and held workshops for AP teachers from schools with a high percentage of low-income students.

-In 2000, personnel from the MSU Development office helped Jenny establish the Dorothy Lawshe Endowment Fund to provide needs-based scholarship money for students in GATE programs.
+In 2000, personnel from the MSU Development Office helped Jenny establish the Dorothy Lawshe Endowment Fund to provide needs-based scholarship money for students in GATE programs.
 To get the fund started, Jenny and Sylvia, with the help of a committee and HC Director Ron Fisher, held a dinner honoring Dorothy for her many years of accomplishment in creating programs for high-achieving students.
 Former students and educators from across the country attended.
 Within five years, the fund was close to $100,000.

 In 2001-2002, Jenny worked with Professor John Metzler of MSU’s African Studies Program to create Explore Africa at MSU to add to the GATE offerings.
 This was a one-week, residential summer program for students completing 10th and 11th grades.
-Professor Metzler taught a major portion of the program and handpicked excellent graduate students from Africa, who were studying at MSU, to teach other portions.
-To add to the experience, Jenny reached out to the Lutheran Social Services Program to encourage attendance by the Lost Boys of Sudan who had recently been placed in area high schools.
+Professor Metzler taught a major portion of the program and handpicked graduate students from Africa, who were studying at MSU, to teach other portions.
+To add to the experience, Jenny reached out to Lutheran Social Services to encourage attendance by the Lost Boys of Sudan who had recently been placed in area high schools.
 The result was an excellent mix of 14 Caucasian, African-American and African students, together studying the problems and the potential to be found within the many countries of Africa, learning about the culture through food, music and dance, and having a good time interacting with each other.

 In 2003, Jenny brought the Michigan/Shiga Student Exchange Program to the GATE office because it was being dropped by the Michigan Department of Education due to budget cuts.
 This was a two-way exchange of 20 high school students from Michigan and 20 from Shiga, Japan.
-The Michigan students travelled to Shiga for two weeks, where they stayed with host families and attended school.
+The Michigan students traveled to Shiga for two weeks, where they stayed with host families and attended school.
 In September, the Shiga students came to Michigan for two weeks, and stayed with the high school students whom they had hosted.

-Kathee McDonald became the third GATE Director in October, 2005.
+Kathee McDonald became the third GATE Director in October 2005.
 During her tenure, several new programs were added to the GATE roster, including China Adventure; CSI: The Forensic Science Program at MSU; and ISHALL: Intensive Study of Humanities, Arts, Language and Literature.
 Along with new programming came new collaborations with the Asian Studies Center, the College of Arts and Letters, Department of Anthropology and School of Criminal Justice.

-She continued to represent the GATE Office on campus through her participation on the Precollege Committee and Precollege Leadership Team; as the affiliate representative on the Conceptual Modeling Committee, which developed the step-by-step model for processing new affiliates on the MSU campus; as a member of the Affiliates Committee; and as the Michigan Liaison for the Northwestern University Midwest Academic Talent Search.
+She continued to represent the GATE Office on campus through her participation on the Pre-College Committee and Pre-College Leadership Team; as the affiliate representative on the Conceptual Modeling Committee, which developed the step-by-step model for processing new affiliates on the MSU campus; as a member of the Affiliates Committee; and as the Michigan liaison for the Northwestern University Midwest Academic Talent Search.
 She is also a representative on the Michigan Sister State Committee.

-Additionally, GATE has implemented changes to existing GATE programs, such as adding new technology and science courses to the MST@MSU program, which include: Nuclear Astrophysics, Website Design, and Digital Radio Technology: Radio Dramas.
+Additionally, GATE has implemented changes to existing programs, such as adding new technology and science courses to the MST@MSU program, which include: Nuclear Astrophysics, Website Design, and Digital Radio Technology: Radio Dramas.
 Along with the execution of new courses, new enrichment clinics include: Astronomy, Young Authors Espresso Book Making, and Music Potpourri.

 In 2017, a new summer program for younger gifted students was added.
 Called GUPPY (Gifted University for Parents and Precocious Youth), it is a weekend program offering students in grades 4-6, ages 9-11, a variety of accelerated exploratory educational presentations and hands-on experiences in Michigan State University’s laboratories and classrooms.